 As its name implies, Panic Saturday is the last Saturday before Christmas where everyone rushes to do their last-minute shopping.
 In other words, it is a big revenue-generating day for merchants as it marks the end of the shopping season for the year.
 It is thus not surprising that Super Saturday retail sales totalled $34.4 billion in 2019, up 7% from the year before and 10% more than the retail behemoth Black Friday.

 Group your best-selling items together on one landing page so that customers can find them much easier to buy.
 People can readily share these pages with other panic shoppers, and there’s also the possibility of upselling.
 Moreover, exclusive discounts and free & instant shipping are also desirable for cost-sensitive shoppers.Now that we have covered some of the biggest events of the year, it is up to you to utilize them to your advantage.
 To see results, you must start preparing your holiday marketing campaigns ahead of time.
+A marketing strategy template calendar can help with this.
 Add these aforementioned dates to your 2022 calendar and never worry about missing a potential marketing opportunity again!

 About Parcel Monitor: